CX-Box/cxbox-doc/docs/widget/fields/field/suggestionpicklist/suggestionPickList.md

-# SuggestionPickList
+# suggestionPickList
-`SuggestionPickList` is a component that allows you to select values from a dropdown list and display data from various external sources, such as microservices, files, and others.
+`suggestionPickList` is a component that allows you to select values from a dropdown list and display data from various external sources, such as microservices, files, and others.

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3080){:target="_blank"} ·